Professor Polina Bayvel CBE FREng FRS

 Polina Bayvel is an electrical engineer who has made major contributions to the investigation and design of high-bandwidth, multi-wavelength optical communication networks.
 Formerly a Royal Society University Research Fellow (1993-2003), her research has focused on maximising the speed and capacity of optical fibre transmission systems, and the fundamental studies of capacity-limiting optical nonlinearities and their mitigation.
+She heads the Optical Networks Group, a group she founded in 1994, as the first academic systems engineering group in optical communications & networks.

-She was one of the first to show the feasibility of using the wavelength domain for routing in optical etworks over a range of distance- and time-scales.
+She was one of the first to show the feasibility of using the wavelength domain for routing in optical networks over a range of distance- and time-scales.
 She has established the applicability of these new optical network architecture concepts, which have been widely implemented in commercial systems and networks.
 These systems and networks underpin the Internet, and the digital communications infrastructure - and are essential for its growth.

 Professional position